-In contrast, our tool, Rainforest, is an all-in-one solution for automating both standard and visual regression testing.
+In contrast, our tool, Rainforest, is an all-in-one solution to automate regression testing, both visual and otherwise.
 (But more on that later.)

 There are some free open-source tools that you’ll never have to pay for, but open-source tools don’t come with customer support teams, typically require programming skills to use, and are usually more limited in what they can do.

 On the commercial side, many tools structure their pricing into tiers that can force you to upgrade to a much more expensive tier when you max out the starter plan.
 And some tools lock you into long-term contracts.
 An ideal tool will let you pay for only as much testing as you need, and scale up or down freely as your needs change.

 Now we’ll share our five favorite visual testing tools, starting with our tool, Rainforest QA.